HaoningJiang-space/HaoningJiang-space.github.io/_pages/about.md

 Recent news:

 - 2024.6-2024.9  :LLM and Bag, Large lauange model in layout generation, target DAC25
-- 2024.6-        :Brain Algorithm and LLM
+- 2024.6-2024.8  :Large lanuange model in Brain algorithm.
+AAAI25
-- 2024.5-2024.11 :DPU,DOCA,Ligra,a parallel framework for GraphDPU
+- 2024.5-2024.11 :DPU and DOCA, a parallel framework for GraphDPU
-- 2024.5-         :Mesh segmentation
-- 2024.4-2024.11 :APAC HPC-AI competition
 - 2024.4-2024.6  :EDA, Sizing, Multi-agent reinforcement learning in analog design.
-- 2024.4         :Help the University of Hong Kong School of Medicine label dental plaque data and calculate the overlap rate,using Meshlib
 - 2024.4         :Participate in the ASC World Supercomputing Finals and the High Performance Computing Summit,meeting the Turing Award winner Jack Dongarra
-- 2024.3-2024.6  :NeRF, in MIT training course
+- 2024.3-2024.6  :NeRF, the best poster in MIT training course
 - 2024.3-2024.5  :Gradient inverting in Federated learning, contribute to NeurIPS24
 - 2024.2-        :Table Tennis Hawk Eye and Action Scoring System
 - 2024.2         :Mathematical Modeling Competition, MCM
 - 2024.1-2024.5  :Intership at IECUBE, testing the parameter of ADC circuits
 - 2024.1         :Second Prize in the ASC World Supercomputing Competition
-- 2023.12-2024.4 :Multi-agent in HEMS
+- 2023.12-2024.4 :A Multi-Agent Reinforcement Learning-Based Data-Driven Method for Home Energy Management.
+Supervised by Youwei Jia.
 - 2023.11        :First Prize in the South China Division of National College Challenge Computer System Design
 - 2023.7-2024.2  :A auto generator of PowerFet using gdstk, EDA area, about layout